YosaiProject/yosai/doc/authorization.rst

 Role-Based Access Control
 -------------------------
 There are many access control models in use today [1].
 By default, Yosai enforces access control by evaluating roles and permissions assigned to a user.
 These roles and permissions are derived from a Role-Based Access Control (RBAC) model.
 Note that although a default support for RBAC is provided, your Realm implementation ultimately decides how your permissions and roles are grouped together and whether to return a “yes” or a “no” answer to Yosai.
 This feature allows you to architect your application in the manner you chose.
-Regardless of what you choose, Yosai will support it.

 For more information about RBAC: http://csrc.nist.gov/groups/SNS/rbac/

 yosai.core obtains roles and permissions from a repository, such as a relational database.
 Designing and implementing the RBAC data model and its authorization policy it represents are concerns beyond the scope of yosai.core.
 As mentioned earlier, Yosai can support any data model for access control and doesn’t force one on you.
 However, a basic, flat RBAC model was implemented for Yosai, as an extension, so to facilitate other extension projects [2].